ibek/pv207-camel-lab/README.md

 ### 4. Transform order to processed order json

-JSLT Transformation

-- transformers/order_to_processed_order.jslt

-Message Translator EIP (Transform)
+Message Translator EIP

+- JSLT Transformation using transformers/order_to_processed_order.jslt
-- JQ - add new delivery property in the routes of the previous Content-based router (`.delivery = "standard"`)
+- Transform construct with JQ expression - add new delivery property in the routes of the previous Content-based router (`.delivery = "standard" and .delivery = "premium"`)
 - Marshal back to json `<marshal><json /></marshal>`

 ```bash